Revisiting Process versus Product Metrics: a Large Scale Analysis: Background and Related Work

 \subsection{Defect Prediction}

 This section shows that software defect prediction is a (very) widely explored area with many application areas.
-Specifically, in 2020, software defect prediction is now a ``sub-routine'' that enables much other research.
+Specifically, in 2020, software defect prediction is now a ``subroutine'' that enables much other research.

-A defect in software is a failure or error represented by incorrect, unexpected or unintended behavior of a system, caused by an action taken by a developer.
-As today's software grows rapidly both in size and number, software testing for capturing those defects plays more and more crucial roles.
+A defect in software is a failure or an error represented by incorrect, unexpected, or unintended behavior of a system caused by an action taken by a developer.
+As today's software proliferates both in size and number, software testing for capturing those defects plays more and more crucial roles.
 During software development, the testing process often has some resource limitations.
-For example, the effort associated with coordinated human effort across large codebase can grow exponentially with the scale of the project \cite{fu2016tuning}.
+For example, the effort associated with coordinated human effort across a large codebase can grow exponentially with the scale of the project \cite{fu2016tuning}.

 It is common to match the quality assurance (QA) effort to the perceived criticality and bugginess of the code for managing resources efficiently.
 Since every decision is associated with a human and resource cost to the developer team, it is impractical and inefficient to distribute equal effort to every component in a software system\cite{briand1993developing}.
 Creating defect prediction models from either product metrics (like those from Table~\ref{tbl:product}) or process metrics (like those from Table~\ref{tbl:process}) is an efficient way to take a look at the incoming changes and focus on specific modules or files based on a suggestion from defect predictor.